-Enumerate all the possible host transport adapters that can be used to receive from the specified block If addr and second\addr were specified in device\args, the adapter\id\t associated with addr will come first in the vector, then second\addr.
+Enumerate all the possible host transport adapters that can be used to receive from the specified block src_blk The block ID of the source block to connect to. src_port The port of the source block to connect to.

+If addr and second\addr were specified in device\args, the adapter\id\t associated with addr will come first in the vector, then second addr.